 3/4 Cup gel body wash (if it is unscented, you can add your own essential oil)

-Cosmetic glitter (optional)
+Cosmetic glitter biodegradable (optional)

 Food colour (optional)